Armamentum/WD-Seatwork-3/readme.md

 ---

-## Overview (to be updated)
+## Overview

-This Project shows a glimpse into the variety of animations and styles one may use when designing a website.
+This project showcases a diverse range of animations and styles that can be implemented when designing a website.
+It highlights the creative possibilities available to developers and designers, focusing on both header and footer sections.

 ### Key Components
 - Header Animation
   - Hover Effect
-  - Active Effect
+  - Transform Effect
-  - Multi Layer Domino Effect
+  - Tilt Effect
-  - Not Effect
+  - Flip Effect

 - Footer Animations (to be updated)
-  - Hover Effect
+  - Pulse Effect
-  - Active Effect
+  - Slide Effect
-  - Multi Layer Domino Effect
+  - active Effect
-  - Not Effect
+  - transform Effect